sacheendra/appbase-apidoc/README.md

 ### Object.get(property_name)

 #### Returns
   The string/counter if it is one of them.
-A promise which resolves to the linked object if it is a link.
+An Appbase Reference to the linked object.

 ### Object.insert(property_name, string/counter/appbase object/appbase ref, [index], [callback(err, changed_obj)])
   NOTE: The property is inserted at the index. i.e., Things after that are moved back by 1.